 Full disclosure, I tried to play the trumpet, and I was terrible at it.
-Like I probably would have been better off working at a roofing company.
+Like I probably would have been better off working at Fayetteville NC tree services.
 I was in pretty much every musical group I could be in high school, except for the concert band and the jazz band, because, well, I didn’t play a band instrument.
 So I, being one of those kinds of people who doesn’t know how to not be busy and wants to be involved in everything, decided that I wanted to try out a band instrument.
 Lucky for me, I had in my possession an old, beautiful trumpet that once belonged to my late grandfather.

 He had been an excellent trumpet player in his time, and actually met my grandmother playing at a dance hall in Scotland.
 It’s a beautiful story, and enough to inspire me to give the trumpet a shot.
 So I did.
 I joined the junior band with high hopes.
 I’m a very musical person, so what did I have to worry about?
 I’d pick it up easily, quickly move up to senior band, and have another instrument under my belt in a couple months.
 How very absolutely incorrect I was about that.
 I could make the trumpet sound, sure, and I kind of understood how to make the notes, but I had a super weird problem.